 Automated decision making, especially profiling, does not take place.

-VIII.
+VII.
 Possible recipients or categories of recipients of your data

 - We pass on your personal data within a company to those areas which require this data to fulfil contractual and legal obligations or to implement our legitimate interests, if and to the extent that there is a necessary and justified reason to do so.
 Furthermore, the data may be passed on within the group of companies.
-(If necessary, place the link to the locations here again).

 - We pass on personal data to business partners insofar as this is necessary to fulfil our tasks or business relationships and to comply with legal obligations (Art.
 6 para.
 1 lit. b), lit. c) and lit. f) GDPR).